opendocsg/slw-judgments-backfill/2006_SGHC_229/report.md

  195 I need say no more on this point as it is not necessary for me to decide whether an architect, as certifier, owes a duty of care to the contractor. [emphasis added]

-34     Next, the defendants referred to _Man B&W Diesel S E Asia Pte Ltd v PT Bumi International Tankers_ (“ _PT Bumi_ ”) [2004] 2 SLR 300.
+34     Next, the defendants referred to _Man B&W Diesel S E Asia Pte Ltd v PT Bumi International Tankers_ (“ _PT Bumi_ ”) <span class="citation">[2004] 2 SLR 300</span>.
 The Court of Appeal there recognised that the case involved special circumstances as there was a contract between Malaysian Shipyard and Engineering Sdn Bhd (“MSE”) and the respondent, PT Bumi International Tankers (“Bumi”), containing a limited warranty and several limitation clauses.
 However, Bumi did not have a direct contractual relationship with the appellant, Man B&W Diesel S E Asia Pte Ltd (“MBS”), or the appellant’s UK parent company, Mirrlees Blackstone Ltd (“MBUK”).
 It was held that by entering into the main contract with MSE on such limited terms, Bumi committed itself to looking to MSE for redress.
 As far as Bumi was concerned, it had relied on MSE alone.
 To then infer a duty of care on MBS and MBUK would run counter to the specific arrangement that Bumi had chosen to make with MSE.
 The Court also observed that _Ocean Front_ and _Eastern Lagoon_ were cases special on their facts.

 35     To show that there was no proximity of relationship between the plaintiff and the defendant that could give rise to a duty of care, the defendant relied on _Caparo Industries Plc v Dickman_ (“ _Caparo_ ”) [1990] 2 AC 605.
 It submitted that first, the defendant (as an SO) did not take part in the assessment of the plaintiff’s interim progress claims.
 Second, the defendant’s duty was to the Employer and it was clear from the contractual structure between the plaintiff and the Employer that “it would not have been foreseeable that the plaintiff would be unable to have any remedies against the Employer for the SO’s negligent under-certification” (see the defendant’s Opening Statement at [51]).